How to Hire Full Stack Developers: What You Need to Know

 Django Stack

 Django Stack developer uses the Python stack, which consists of Django, MySQL, HTML, CSS, and Bootstrap.
-Django is a free, open-source Python framework used for server-side web development.
+Django is a free, open-source Python framework used for server-side web apps.

 Ruby on Rails (RoR) stack

 Ruby on Rails is a server-side web application framework written in Ruby.
-The Ruby on Rails full-stack developer uses a combination of HTML, CSS, and JavaScript for front-end programming, MySQL or MongoDB for data storage and management, and Rails for back-end development.
+The RoR full-stack developer uses a combination of HTML, CSS, and JavaScript for front-end programming, MySQL or MongoDB for data storage and management, and Rails for back-end development.

 What Does a Full-Stack Developer Do?